engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

 Some fundamental tools in programming are *literals*, *variables*, and *expressions*:

+* **Literals** are simply data written directly into our code.
+They might be numbers like :code:`3` or :code:`-2.85`, but we'll also see other kinds of data.
+For example, text literals can be written with single quotes like :code:`'hello world!'`.

 * **Variables** are used to store data in the computer's memory, for example :code:`x`, :code:`ans`, or :code:`fuel_rate`.

   - **Assignment** is used to give a variable a value.
 In MATLAB (and many other programming languages), the :code:`=` operator is used for assignment.

   - Variables may be assigned a new value several times, overwriting the old value.
 Just because we run :code:`x = 5` doesn't mean we won't come back later and run :code:`x = 10` to update it.

-* **Literals** are simply data written directly into our code.
-They might be numbers like :code:`3` or :code:`-2.85`, but we'll also see other kinds of data.
-For example, text literals can be written with single quotes like :code:`hello world!`.

 * **Expressions** are used to manipulate and compute new data, often by combining variables and literals, or even other sub-expressions.
 They generally use **operators** like :code:`+`, :code:`*`, etc.